aws-ia/terraform-aws-eks-blueprints-addons/docs/helm-release.md

 }
 ```

 With this pattern, the lifecycle of all your add-ons is tied to that of the `addons` module.
-This allows you to easily target the addon module in your terraform apply and destroy commands.
+This allows you to easily target the addon module in your Terraform apply and destroy commands.
 E.g.

 ```sh
 terraform apply -target=module.addons